What is invoice verification? Types, process, and checklist

 - Automated GL coding and invoice capture powered by AI

-- Centralized controls across procurement, AP, accounting, and spend
+- Centralized controls across procurement, AP, accounting, and expense management

 - Configurable approval flows with dynamic user permissions and routing